dry-rb/dry-validation/README.md

 ## Status and Roadmap

-This library is in a very early stage of development but you are encauraged to try it out and provide feedback.
+This library is in an early stage of development but you are encauraged to try it out and provide feedback.

 For planned features check out [the issues](https://github.com/dryrb/dry-validation/labels/feature).